 Jenny Smiechowski from thefix.com said, “The very act of ingesting drugs or alcohol wreaks havoc on the body.
 Alcohol, for example, impedes nutrient breakdown and assimilation resulting in nutritional deficiencies.”

-As Smiechowski made evident, addiction can override health in multiple ways.
+As Smiechowski made evidently, addiction can override health in multiple ways.
 But eating healthy could result in a stronger battle against drug addiction.

 Medline Plus of the U.S. National Library of Medicine said, “When a person feels better, they are less likely to start using alcohol and drugs again.
 Because balanced nutrition helps improve mood and health, it is important to encourage a healthy diet in a person recovering from alcohol and other drug problems.”